-- It definitely doesn’t happen like it does in the movies.
+- It definitely doesn’t happen as it does in the movies.

 Going Into Labor Isn’t Like It Is In the Movies

 In real life, this is very rarely the case.
-In fact, while your water breaking (more on that later) may be an abrupt surprise, contractions typically don’t move from 0 – 10 in a blink of an eye.
+While your water breaking (more on that later) may be an abrupt surprise, contractions typically don’t move from 0 – 10 in a blink of an eye.
 They usually start a little more gently.
-You may think you have gas, indigestion or diarrhea, or you may notice a sight tightening of your belly or lower-back and think, “Hm.
+You may think you have gas, indigestion, or diarrhea, or you may notice a slight tightening of your belly or lower back and think, “Hmm.
 That’s different.
 Was that a contraction?”

-Over time, the contractions will grow a little bit stronger, a little bit longer and they will come closer and closer together.
-That is better model of how “real” labor starts.
+Over time, the contractions will grow a little bit stronger, a little bit longer, and they will come closer and closer together.
+That is a better model of how “real” labor starts.

 Signs You Are Going Into Labor

 - Your water breaks.
 This is the most dramatic and common sign that labor is about to start.
 It’s unmistakable because you’ll feel like you peed your pants.
-For some women, contractions start right away, while it can take a little longer for others.
-There is no need to rush to the hospital just because your water broke.
-You can still move around and go about your day, depending on how things progress.
+For some women, contractions begin right away, while it can take a little longer for others.
+There is no need to rush to the hospital because your water broke.
+Depending on how things progress, you can still move around and go about your day.
 However, you’ll want to call your OB/GYN and let them know.
 Most healthcare providers say to labor at home until contractions progress or until you hit the 24-hour mark, whichever comes first.
 If 24-hours passes, you need to head in so you and the baby can be evaluated.

 - You notice a thick, bloody discharge.
-Attractively named, “bloody show” (we jest!), this pinkish or blood-tinged discharge is a sign that labor is close.
+Attractively named “bloody show” (we jest!), this pinkish or blood-tinged discharge signifies that labor is close.
 This is a “plug” that helps to seal your cervix and keep the baby in place.
-Once it’s released, the cervix will continue to dilate and labor will commence.
+Once it’s released, the cervix will continue to dilate, and labor will commence.

 - Contractions – Are These For Real?
 There are two types of contractions: Braxton-Hicks contractions and the “real” ones that lead to the birth of your baby.
-The former are like practice contractions, preparing your body, helping the baby to position itself correctly and warming up for the big event.
-They can feel fairly strong at times but they will never escalate the same way real contractions do and they will ease off and stop once you’re sitting, laying down or relaxing in a warm bath for a while.
+The former are like practice contractions, preparing your body, helping the baby position itself correctly, and warming up for the big event.
+They can feel fairly intense at times, but they will never escalate the same way real contractions do, and they will ease off and stop once you’re sitting, laying down, or relaxing in a warm bath for a while.
 Click on the hyperlink to read more about Braxton Hicks Contractions.

 With “Real” contractions: